easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_READY.md

 1. **No Account Needed**
    ```
-   You don't create a "Q-IDE account"
+   You don't create a "Top Dog account"
    You only add credentials for LLM services
    (Google, OpenAI, Anthropic, etc.)
    ```